World Boxing News provides a complete history of the pound-for-pound number-one spot from 1970 to the present day in 2023.

 Soon after, Andre Ward moved up in weight to claim Sergey Kovalev’s ‘0’ and lead the way for his first career.

-On September 22, 2017, Ward decided to retire, leaving Gennadiy Golovkin to take the reigns after an impressive performance against Canelo Alvarez in Las Vegas.
+On September 22, 2017, Ward retired, leaving Gennadiy Golovkin to take the reigns after an impressive performance against Canelo Alvarez in Las Vegas.

 Golovkin lost out on what should have been a defining win over the Mexican superstar by two judges who carded farcical scores at the T-Mobile Arena.

-Five months after, the pair announced the highly-anticipated rematch.
+Five months later, the pair announced the highly-anticipated rematch.
 However, Canelo shockingly tested positive for a banned substance twice.

 This scenario left ‘GGG’ susceptible to being overtaken.